 Read on to find out where these images appear and learn how to optimize them for conversions!

-If you’ve ever looked for something on Amazon.com, chances are that you’ve scrolled through Amazon thumbnails before.
+If you’ve ever looked for something on Amazon.com, chances are that you’ve scrolled through an Amazon thumbnail before.
 Thumbnails on Amazon are the product images that appear on the product listing page.

 What’s A Main Thumbnail?